 The process isn't as bad as its reputation.
 Most residential permits move through quickly.
 The fees are modest compared to project costs.
 And the peace of mind is worth it.

 If you're planning a project in Portland and aren't sure what permits you need, ask before you start.
-The city's Development Services staff can answer questions, or give us a call.
+The city's Development Services staff (opens in new tab) can answer questions, or contact H&C Design-Build.
 We've pulled hundreds of permits in Portland and can tell you exactly what your project requires.